wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_linux.rst

   .. include:: ../../_templates/installations/wazuh/common/enable_wazuh_agent_service.rst

-The deployment process is complete and the Wazuh agent is now sucessfully running on your Linux system.
+The deployment process is now complete and the Wazuh agent is successfully running on your Linux system.

 - **Recommended action** -  Disable Wazuh updates